jbjandaAI/ai-based-decision-support/README.md

 User accounts and permissions.

-AI Visual Recognition Module: The trained AI model (e.g., based on AlexNet or a more modern CNN).
+AI Visual Recognition Module: The trained AI model.
 This could be hosted as a separate microservice with its own API, which the backend interacts with.

 (Optional) Hardware Integration Layer: An interface (e.g., via specific APIs or protocols like MQTT) to communicate with physical systems like cameras, scales, and conveyor belts if direct integration is desired.